skippyr/libtdk/DOCS.md

 The terminal window dimensions can be obtained by using the [`getWindowDimensions`](#getwindowdimensions-function).

-The alternate window is an alternate buffer that can be used instead of the primary to write changes.
-This is what creates the feeling of that terminal applications are running in a separate environment.
+The alternate window is an alternate buffer that creates the feeling of that a terminal applications is running in a separate environment.
 It can be opened and closed by using the [`setAlternateScreen`](#setalternatewindow-function) function.

 ## ❡ Cursor

 ## ❡ Bell

-The library allows you to ring the terminal bell by using the [`ringBell`](#ringbell-function) function, possibly emitting a symbol in terminal tab bar, visual flash, a system notification or a beep from the motherboard speaker.
+You can ring the terminal bell by using the [`ringBell`](#ringbell-function) function, possibly emitting a symbol in terminal tab bar, visual flash, a system notification or a beep from the motherboard speaker.
 Terminals might have this feature disabled by default.

 ## ❡ Key Events